 keywordThesaurus A keywordThesaurus (i.e. a controlled vocabulary like the resource listed above) corresponding to the keyword listed in the keyword column.
 If the keyword is not from a thesaurus or controlled vocabulary, leave corresponding entry in the keywordThesaurus column blank.

-*You will include a set of your own keywords and descriptors, you need to add “custom” or something other to the keywordThesaurus column.
-You will receive an ERROR in the xml compilation if cells left empty.

-Include IEP key term “Interagency Ecological Program for the San Francisco Bay Delta Estuary” = custom
+Include IEP key term “Interagency Ecological Program for the San Francisco Bay Delta Estuary” and “IEP”

+You can check to see if the keywords are in the LTER Thesaurus by leaving the keywordThesaurus column blank and running the “validate_keywords” function:

+validate_keywords(path = getwd(), cv = 'lter')

+The function will automatically fill-in the “keywordThesaurus” column for any words in the LTER vocabulary

 Step 11: Personnel